JuanJoseSolorzano/JuanJoseSolorzano.github.io/_pages/Jenkins_Information.md

 date: 2021-07-16
 ---

-# Jenkins
-Here we won't discuss the common questions: **_What is Jenkins?_** or **_What can Jenkins do?_**.
+#### Here we won't discuss the common questions: **_What is Jenkins?_** or **_What can Jenkins do?_**.
 Instead, we will demonstrate step-by-step the process of using Jenkins, including how to install it, its dependencies, and more.
 For this tutorial, we will use a Virtual Machine (VM) running Debian 12 as the operating system and ZSH as the shell.

 ## Installing Jenkins
-Jenkins is a server application, which means it will run on a machine, sharing and receiving data.
+#### Jenkins is a server application, which means it will run on a machine, sharing and receiving data.
 The first step is to install the Jenkins server on our system.

 1. **Installing Java:** Since Jenkins is a Java application, we need to install Java if it is not already installed.